pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 In this walkthrough, you built a complete chat application with

 * group chat;
-* message history (refresh the page and you’ll see up to 100 of the most recent messages);
 * a “Who’s online” list; and,
 * typing indicators

+Because we used Chatkit, we also get some bonus features for free:

+* message history (refresh the page and you’ll see up to 100 of the most recent messages);
+* reliability in the case that the client temporarily loses connection (Chatkit handles disconnects gracefully); and,
+* the ability to scale without needing to worry about infrastructure

 We wrote a fair amount of code, but none of it was particularly complicated.
 Chatkit has a minimal but powerful API that manages all our chat data for us.
 All we have to do is take that data and render it for the user.